stefanegli/ResxFormatter/README.md

 ![Settings](ResxFormatter/_doc/Settings.png)

 > Use the experimental setting with caution since it may have undesired side effects.
+It is also worth to note,
+> that the extension may insert schema or documentation comment in order to match the desired effect of your EditorConfig settings.

 # Contributing